Stuycs-K/finalproject-10-misra-ishaana-mashuryan-angela/DEVLOG-Ishaana.md

 I wrote the code to run multiple nodes and the simulation class.
 I also spent some time debugging the RPC ports for the nodes.

 ## 2025-06-05
-Set up the python virtual enviornment and set up the jupyter notebook
+Set up the python virtual enviornment and set up the jupyter notebook.
+I also updated the linux and mac setup scripts